Howard Stern: 1995–1997: Miss America and Private Parts film

-In 1995, Stern signed an advance deal with ReganBooks worth around $3 million to write his second book, Miss America.
-Stern wrote about various topics, including his cybersex experiences on the Internet service Prodigy, a private meeting with Michael Jackson, his suffering with back pain and obsessive–compulsive disorder, and his run for Governor of New York.
-Following its release on November 7, 1995, Miss America sold 33,000 copies at Barnes & Noble stores which set a new one-day record for the chain, and 120,000 in its first week.
-It entered The New York Times Best-Seller list at number one and stayed on the list for 16 weeks.
-According to Publishers Weekly, 1.39 million copies were sold in 1995 alone which ranked it the year's third best-selling book.
-As with Private Parts, Stern's book signings attracted thousands.
-His November 30, 1995, appearance on The Tonight Show with Jay Leno caused controversy after he appeared on the show with two bikini-clad women who kissed each other and received spanks from Stern.
-Leno, who urged that both acts would be edited out from the final broadcast, walked off the stage after the segment without thanking Stern.
+In 1995, Stern signed an advance deal with ReganBooks worth approximately $3 million to write his second book, Miss America.
+The book covered a range of topics, including his experiences with cybersex on the Prodigy internet service, a private meeting with Michael Jackson, his struggles with back pain and obsessive–compulsive disorder, and his campaign for Governor of New York.

+Upon its release on November 7, 1995, Miss America sold 33,000 copies at Barnes & Noble in a single day, setting a company record, and 120,000 copies in its first week.
+It debuted at number one on The New York Times Best Seller list and remained there for 16 weeks.
+According to Publishers Weekly, the book sold 1.39 million copies in 1995 alone, making it the third best-selling book of the year.
+As with his earlier work Private Parts, Stern's book signings drew large crowds.

+Stern's November 30, 1995 appearance on The Tonight Show with Jay Leno generated additional controversy after he appeared with two bikini-clad women who kissed each other and were spanked on air.
+Host Jay Leno had requested that the segment be edited out of the final broadcast and walked off the stage afterward without thanking Stern.

 In February 1996, production began on a biographical comedy film adaptation of Private Parts for Paramount Pictures.
-Development had lasted over two years as Stern, who had final script approval, "rejected every script there was ... they were over the top comedies that I think were dumb, boring and dull".
-After producer Ivan Reitman got involved with the project, Stern agreed to a script developed by Len Blum and Michael Kalesniko.
-Filming began in May 1996 with director Betty Thomas and lasted four months with Stern, Quivers, and Norris acting as their younger and current selves.
-The crew traveled to the film set after each radio show and stayed there to shoot on weekends.
-Stern embarked on an extensive publicity tour to promote the film which included numerous television appearances and magazine interviews in his attempt to appeal to people who were not listeners of his radio show.
-Private Parts premiered on February 27, 1997, at The Theater at Madison Square Garden; outside the theatre, Stern and Rob Zombie performed "The Great American Nightmare", a track they recorded for its soundtrack.
-The film's wide release followed on March 7, 1997.
-It topped the US box office in its opening weekend with a gross of $14.6 million and earned a domestic total of $41.2 million.
+Development had taken over two years, as Howard Stern—who held final script approval—rejected multiple versions he found overly broad and unappealing.
+After producer Ivan Reitman joined the project, Stern approved a script by Len Blum and Michael Kalesniko.

+Filming began in May 1996 under director Betty Thomas and lasted four months, with Stern, Quivers, and Norris portraying themselves at different stages of their lives.
+The production schedule was demanding, with the cast traveling to the set after daily radio shows and filming on weekends.

+To promote the film, Stern undertook an extensive publicity tour aimed at reaching audiences beyond his radio listeners.
+Private Parts premiered on February 27, 1997, at The Theater at Madison Square Garden, where Stern and Rob Zombie performed "The Great American Nightmare" for the soundtrack The film opened wide on March 7, 1997, topping the U.S. box office in its first weekend with $14.6 million and ultimately grossing $41.2 million domestically.
 In 1998, Stern received a Blockbuster Entertainment Award for Favorite Male Newcomer.

-The soundtrack, Private Parts: The Album, sold 178,000 copies in its first week of release and entered the Billboard 200 chart in the United States at number one in March 1997, the highest selling debut release for a soundtrack to a feature film.
-Three months after its release, the album was certified platinum by the Recording Industry Association of America for shipping one million copies.
-Stern also provides vocals on "Tortured Man", a track he recorded with The Dust Brothers.
+The soundtrack, Private Parts: The Album, debuted at number one on the Billboard 200 in March 1997 after selling 178,000 copies in its first week—the highest-selling debut for a film soundtrack at the time.
+It was certified platinum by the Recording Industry Association of America within three months for shipments of one million copies.
+Stern also provided vocals on "Tortured Man," recorded with The Dust Brothers.